Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 I don't intend to rewrite my {{< backlink "mle_interviews" "previous post" >}}.
 For standard MLE interviews, please read my old post.
 I'll add new insights on top.

-## Connect General Coding to Scalable Systems
+## LC-Style Coding

+### Strategy: Crack the Oyster Shell

-In my experience, if you don't have immediate intuitions after reading the prompt and a few test cases, you won't have time to write a clean solution and handle follow-ups well enough to get a strong yes.
+In my experience, if you don't have immediate intuition after reading the prompt and test cases, you won't have time to write a clean solution and handle follow-ups well enough to get a strong "yes".
+In this market, you want to shoot for "strong yes" in most rounds for an offer.
 You have no time to reason everything from first principles.
-At the same time, you obviously can't bet on having seen every problem before.
+However, you can't rely on having seen every problem before.

+The more I interview, the I see solving LC problems as cracking an oyster shell.
+A good solution should feel almost effortless --- one touch and a twist, and the shell opens.
+If you find yourself grinding so hard that you're smashing the shell, you're 100% doing it wrong.

+The implication is this: when practicing LC, stop if you find yourself writing a long-winded solution that goes nowhere.
+Don't build muscle memory for heavy labor --- it won't serve you well in interviews.
+Instead, practice finding the "a-ha" moment that cracks the shell open.

+Sometimes you know you're close but can't land on that "a-ha" moment.
+During practice, I usually tell ChatGPT about my "cloudy" intuitions, hoping it can shed light on the opening.
+Take the [Car Fleet](https://leetcode.com/problems/car-fleet/description/) problem for example: I felt it could be solved with a monotonic stack ("monostack") but couldn't tell why.
+So I asked ChatGPT:

+> I consider using a monostack but don't know why.
+My feeling might be stirred up by cars travelling unidirectionally, or the no passing rule.

+To which it answered:
+> This is a great instinct --- and you're not imagining it.
+> Your brain picked up three real signals:
+> 1. Unidirectional motion
+> 2. No passing = irreversible merging
+> 3. Local interactions resolve global structure

+Using more verbal hints that I asked for, I solved this problem and could hardly forget the solution.
+That said, if you have the right idea and are just fighting bugs, don't ask ChatGPT.
+Add print statements.
+Write small test cases.
+Debug it yourself.
+In a real interview, that's the last hurdle you must overcome quickly and independently.

+Of course, you can't build intuition --- however vague --- without solving enough LC problems.
+When friends ask me for coding prep advice, I always recommend NeetCode.
+I think [NeetCode 250](https://neetcode.io/practice/practice/neetcode250) strikes a good balance between quality and quantity.
+Finish them before you and I are in a position to speak about intuitions or strategies.

+### Mindset: Connect Problems to Scalable Systems

 To up a notch on general coding, I've found two kinds of preparation particularly useful for me: one tangible, one mental.

-The tangible suggestion is to finish [NeetCode 250](https://neetcode.io/practice/practice/neetcode250) to get a solid grasp of common algorithms and patterns.
-If you can't think of a reasonable approach within 5 minutes, talk to ChatGPT for an intuitive explanation.
+The tangible suggestion, as mentioned just now, is to finish [NeetCode 250](https://neetcode.io/practice/practice/neetcode250) so you can get a solid grasp on common algorithms and patterns.
 Then, work through company-tagged problems on LC.
 For companies like Google, Netflix, or Apple, tags are only a rough reference --- interviewers have lots of freedom in question selection.
 But for many other companies, the question pool is fairly constrained, and LC tags cover a large fraction of what you'll actually see.

 The mental realization mattered just as much for me.
 I was re-reading the classic [MapReduce](https://research.google/pubs/mapreduce-simplified-data-processing-on-large-clusters/) paper when it dawned on me that many --- or dare I say, most? --- LC problems stem from web-scale data processing.
 Google had massive amounts of web search event logs before it had MapReduce; engineers had to write custom scripts to answer questions like: what are the most frequent queries? how do we build inverted indices? how do we aggregate unbounded streams of data?